slipwayhq/slipway_docs/docs/using-with-trmnl/slipway-for-trmnl-devices.md

 - It ships as a single binary, and uses only simple configuration files on disk to run.
 - All the configuration files are read-only when deployed, which means there is no live data to back up.
 - There are no databases, message queues, persistent storage, or anything else to manage.
-- All you need is cheap server, a Raspberry Pi is more than enough.
-- Or quickly deploy it in a single container to a service like [Fly.io](https://fly.io/), and it will [probably be free](/docs/guides/hosting-on-fly).
+- All you need is cheap server, or quickly deploy it in a single container to a service like [Fly.io](https://fly.io/), and it will [probably be free](/docs/guides/hosting-on-fly).

 ### Up-to-the-second information

 The official TRMNL service, and most TRMNL bring-your-own-server implementations, generate screens in the background at intervals.
 When the TRMNL device requests a screen from the server it is directed to the last generated screen.
-Unfortunately this screen may have been generated some time ago and contain stale information, and having separate intervals for when the TRMNL device requests a screen from the API, and when those screens are actually generated, can be confusing.
+Unfortunately this screen may have been generated some time ago and contain stale information, and having separate intervals for when the TRMNL device requests a screen, and when those screens are actually generated, can be confusing.

 Slipway generates screens on-demand every time the device requests it, so the information is always up to date.